-In hiring, as with most things in life, there are no guarantees—especially when your job candidates are recent college grads.
+In recruitment, as with most things in life, there are no guarantees—especially when your job candidates are recent college grads.
 Some make the transition into a 9-to-5 seamlessly and contribute immediately.
 Some struggle and move on quickly.

 - Improve the chances that great candidates find and consider your company